peterhontaru/Statistical-Inference-General-Social-Survey/README.md

-Statistical inference with the GSS data
+Statistical Inference with the GSS data
 ================
 by Peter Hontaru